 Discharge instructions will be provided.
-Antibiotics will be given for five days following the procedure.
+Antibiotics will be given for 5days following the procedure.
 If necessary, prescriptions for pain medications will be provided.
 Heavy lifting or strenuous activity should be avoided for 30 days after the procedure, but walking, swimming and golfing are fine.
 After that, the patient may return to a normal level of activity.
-Follow-up appointment will be scheduled in 2 to 3 months, which will consist of a PSA blood test, a physical exam including a digital rectal exam, and an x-ray study of the seeds within the prostate gland, or ultrasound if necessary.
+A follow-up appointment will be scheduled in 2 to 3 months, which will consist of a PSA blood test, a physical exam, including a digital rectal exam, and an x-ray study of the seeds within the prostate gland, or ultrasound if necessary.

 Iodine-125 and Palladium-103 are low energy, radioactive materials.
 This means that the radiation travels only a short distance, with the majority of radiation effects delivered within the prostate area, “shielded” by the surrounding body tissues.
 Exposure to family and friends is minimal, and special precautions are not indicated, unless otherwise advised by the doctor or nurse.